LATEST NEWS

 Drone flights and 3D scans: Kew scientist uses cutting-edge tech to protect Madagascar's vulnerable forests

 A groundbreaking study published today in the journal Plants, People, Plant, scientist Jenny Williams of the Royal Botanic Gardens, Kew, unveils the significant impact of drone imagery in highlighting and combating illegal deforestation in the protected forests of central Madagascar.
-This research showcases how drone images enable the creation of detailed 3D maps, providing a precise means to quantify forest stand losses and assist local communities in safeguarding their forests.

 We welcome student volunteers from World Challenge to Madagascar